 CanIvote is a project of the Rights Restoration Project that aims to let people with criminal records know if they are eligible to vote or not.
 Oftentimes, people with criminal records are incorrectly told that they can no longer vote.
 In most states, most people with criminal records can still vote, but few resources exist for people to find out if they can vote or not.
 In many states, non-governmental organizations are actively discouraged from providing information about the voting rights of people who have been convicted of crimes.

 It is not just possible, but entirely likely that voter disenfranchisement of people with criminal records has changed the results of multiple elections.
-In Florida nearly 1 in 4 black people can't vote.
-Nationally, more than six million people are disenfranchised from voting.
+Up until 2018, in Florida nearly 1 in 4 black people can't vote.
+Nationally, more than 4.5 million people are disenfranchised from voting (link goes to report stating 6 million figure, which is out of date since Florida's Amendment 4, currently somewhere inbetween 4.5 and 6 million are actually disenfranchised).
 We suspect, from anecdotal evidence from family members and friends who believed they couldn't vote, and from reports from organizations that educate people on voting rights, that potentially tens of millions of people may believe they are ineligible to vote or are unsure if they are eligible to vote.
 According to the FBI, 73.5 million people in the US have a criminal record.
 That is more than one in three adults.